home-assistant/home-assistant.io/source/_components/homematicip_cloud.markdown

 featured: false
 ---

 The [HomematicIP](http://www.homematic-ip.com) component platform is used as an interface to the cloud server.
-For for communication [homematicip-rest-api](https://github.com/coreGreenberet/homematicip-rest-api) is used.
 Since there is no official documentation about this API, everything was done via reverse engineering.
+The [homematicip-rest-api](https://github.com/coreGreenberet/homematicip-rest-api) is used for communicating.
 Use at your own risk.

 ## {% linkable_title Setup the component via the frontend %}